SignalK/signalk-java/README.md

 Now open a modern web browser (eg not IE) to `http://[ip_address_of_the_pi]:8080` You should get a pretty start page!

-Go to configuration and turn on the demo.
+Go to the 'server' tab and install the 3 apps (Freeboard-sk, Instrument Panel, Sailgauge) Go to configuration and turn on the demo.
 (Click the 'Configuration' button, change the Demo mode Start option to true.
 Clicking anywhere out of the field will automatically save the change.)

-Then stop start the server, use Cntrl-C to stop the server, it takes 10 secs or so.
+Then stop the server, use Cntrl-C to stop the server, it takes 10 secs or so.
+On the RPi you can simply turn off the power.
+Restart by rebooting or:

+$ sudo systemctl start signalk-java

 After the restart you should find:
 * webserver on `http://localhost:8080` if you have a screen and keyboard on the pi, otherwise `http://[ip_address_of_the_pi]:8080`